 The final step is to further reduce or combine the number of updating parameters to improve the formulation of the updating problem and practicality of the approach.
 This step will be particularly important in regards to the spatial variation of parameters.
 For example, although it may be common to update a material constant, such as the elastic modulus of concrete, in reality such a parameter varies spatially throughout the bridge.
 As a result, it is likely more appropriate to update this parameter independently throughout the structure.
 However, this, in turn, causes challenges with identifiability.
 To address this challenge, it is proposed to employ the NDE maps of material properties (e.g. E of concrete) and deterioration (e.g. delamination) as a so-called “damage function” that describes the spatial variation of associated parameters.
 By taking this approach, the updating can be carried out on a single parameter, that is multiplied by a normalized damage function to account for the spatial variability.

 Depending on the available NDE-SHM data (and their spatial distribution) as well as the model resolution (simple to complex), some or all of the model parameters could be modified.
 Figs. 18 thru 19 demonstrate examples of different parameters that could be updated in the simulation model on the basis of NDE-SHM collected data.
 Depending on the availability of NDE/SHM data and their spatial resolution, these parameters could be varied partially or fully throughout the structural elements.
+Later, in Tasks 3 through 5, the data from different sources (such as LTBP field data, NDE Virtual Lab, simulated data) will be thoroughly investigated to select appropriate model parameters.
+Certain parametric studies as well as sensitivity analysis will be deployed to ensure the validity and reliability of the selected updating parameters.